fly-apps/coredns/README.md

 ### Why fly.io?

 A good authoritative DNS server responds quickly to requests (i.e. has low latency).
 For global services, latency is primarily a function of distance between client and server.
-Achieving global low-latency means 1) having servers physically close to clients all around the world and 2) setting up complex infrastructure like anycast [anycast](https://fly.io/docs/reference/architecture/#bgp-anycast) which allows physical servers all around the world to share the same IP address.
+Achieving global low-latency means 1) having servers physically close to clients all around the world and 2) setting up complex infrastructure like [anycast](https://fly.io/docs/reference/architecture/#bgp-anycast) which allows physical servers all around the world to share the same IP address.
 This is both expensive and technically hard to do.
 With fly.io this functionality is baked right in, which is why it's such a good fit for a service like DNS.

 ## Overview